 Making national security and foreign policy in the 21st century is a complex task.
-There is more information available to the policymaker than ever before, which makes the overall mission assessment conducted in the early stages of the Model both easier and more difficult to complete.
+There is more information available to the policymaker than ever before, which makes the overall mission assessment conducted in the early stages of the model both easier and more difficult to complete.
 It is easier because access to more knowledge allows increased situational awareness.
-But it is also potentially more difficult than in the past because of the expanse of knowledge that must be digested.
-Understanding the key elements of the model will be critical to ensuring that a thorough analysis is conducted at every step.
+However, it is also potentially more difficult than in the past because of the amount of information to digest.
+Understanding the key elements of the model will be critical to ensuring a thorough analysis at every step.

-Ross's summation of statecraft could be applied to all policymaking steps writ large:
+Dennis Ross's summation of statecraft could be applied to all policymaking steps writ large:

-... frame them so they are more easily accepted by others; develop and utilize the means and the resources to act on them; quietly and openly condition attitudes and expectations about what needs to be done; recognize the key points of leverage that we and others possess; carefully consider how to get those who have influence to join us, and work to get them to apply the leverage they have; know how to wield carrots and sticks; develop a sense of timing for when to apply pressure and when to offer a way out; read how others--friends and adversaries--are interpreting what we are doing; don't leave anything to chance; and above all, follow through meticulously.
+... frame them so they are more easily accepted by others; develop and utilize the means and the resources to act on them; quietly and openly condition attitudes and expectations about what needs to be done; recognize the key points of leverage that we and others possess; carefully consider how to get those who have influence to join us, and work to get them to apply the leverage they have; know how to wield carrots and sticks; develop a sense of timing for when to apply pressure and when to offer a way out; read how others-friends and adversaries-are interpreting what we are doing; don't leave anything to chance; and above all, follow through meticulously.93

-Policies will inevitably change, especially those policies where there are opposing players actively working to counter the policy.
-Policy formulation should not anticipate certitude.
-The 21st century policymaker's environment is one of change and adaptation.
+Policies will inevitably change, especially when opposing players actively work to counter them.
+Policymakers should not expect certitude.
+The 21st-century policymaker's environment is one of change and adaptation.
 Opposing players are thinking actors and will do all that is possible to counter the established policy.
-The policymaker must ultimately develop policies flexible enough to be modified and adaptive as required.
-If the policy is not formulated with that flexibility in mind, it will likely fail.
-In the end, using the Policy Formulation Model with a flexible approach will make success much more likely.
+The policymaker must ultimately develop policies flexible enough to be modified and adapted as required.
+If the policymaker does not work with that flexibility in mind, he will likely fail.
+In the end, using the Policy Formulation Model with a flexible approach could make success much more likely.